dapplets/dapplet-docs/docs/ex02-state-machine.md

 title: State Machine
 ---

+Let's change button state on its click.

-The initial code for this example is here: [ex02-state-machine-exercise](https://github.com/dapplets/dapplet-template/tree/ex02-state-machine-exercise)
+The initial code for this example is here: [ex02-state-machine-exercise](https://github.com/dapplets/dapplet-template/tree/ex02-state-machine-exercise).

 Here is `src/index.ts`: